 These complications can generally be prevented with proper treatment.

-Awareness of the signs and symptoms of Cushing syndrome may make early treatment possible for patients who take corticosteroids.
-If you use inhaled steroids, you can decrease your exposure to the steroids by using a “spacer,” and by rinsing your mouth after breathing in the steroids.
+If you take a corticosteroid, know the signs and symptoms of Cushing syndrome.
+Getting treated early can help prevent any long-term effects of Cushing syndrome.
+If you use inhaled steroids, you can decrease your exposure to the steroids by using a spacer and by rinsing your mouth after breathing in the steroids.

 Stewart PM, Krone NP.
 The adrenal cortex.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 12th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 15.

 Susmeeta TS, Nieman LK.
 Cushing's syndrome: all variants, detection, and treatment.
 Endocrinol Metab Clin N Am.
 2011;40:379-91.
 PMID: 21565673 www.ncbi.nlm.nih.gov/pubmed/21565673.

 Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
 Editorial team.